AstraZeneca365/music_recommendor/README.md

-we have to finish this project by september
+we have to finish this project by august end